aa6my/sooka-free-channels/README.md

 Live TV Links from sooka (sooka.my), Astro's new streaming service.
 Playable through TiviMate.

 # Information
 This repository contains free channels only (playable when logged out of the website itself).
+Links could be expired anytime.
+Download the m3u8 file then change the license server URL.

 # Technical Information
 Video: Adaptive, Maximum 1280x720 1500Kbps